Multi-Vehicle Route Optimization (Fleet Routing Guide)

 3) How multi-vehicle route optimization works#

-1. Read all stops and vehicle data
+1. Read stops and vehicle data

-2. Apply constraints (time windows, capacities, working hours)
+2. Apply routing constraints

 3. Assign stops to vehicles

-4) Constraints: time windows, capacity, and working hours#
+4) Constraints: time windows, capacity, working hours#

 Time windows